 The presentation on the Renewable Energy Park initiative came from Mr. Muhammad Ali Tukiman, who represented Muar Municipal Council.
 This initiative aims to integrate two entirely different types of energy: solar and biogas.
 In a greater depth, this also brings forth clean energy and deflates methane, which could bring positive outcomes to society and the environment at large.

-The Malaysian Association of Local Authorities (MALA) also shared the view.
+The Malaysian Association of Local Authorities (MALA) also shared this view.
 Ms. Noraini Roslan, representing MALA, said that the organisation has been actively promoting cooperation between local and national governments as well as sending out representatives to elevate cities’ climate efforts.
 Ms. Noraini also emphasised the importance of translating plans into actions.

 From technical perspectives in battling climate change, the participants got to hear the presentation from CDP delivered by Ms. Sandy Morris.
 CDP specialises in assessing mitigation and adaptation efforts for cities by providing technical support in reporting their climate data, providing validation and feedback, conducting webinars and training, and supporting cities to cultivate their climate vulnerability assessment.
 As a lesson learned from the GCoM Phase I, it is hoped that GCoM Phase II would be able to overcome challenges regarding the capacity of human resources of cities, data collection, and monitoring, and combined forces to strengthen the process.